 What to Know if You Do Bring an Outdoor Cat Home

-Since there are literally millions of homeless cats on the street, it can be difficult to be sure which ones are truly feral, and which ones are abandoned house cats.
-If you do decide to bring an outdoor cat into your home, know that introducing him or her to home life can be a lot of work, and stressful for the both of you.
+Since there are millions of homeless cats on the street, it can be difficult to be sure which ones are truly feral, and which ones are abandoned.
+If you do decide to bring an outdoor cat into your home, know that introducing him or her to home life can be a lot of work, and stressful for both of you.
 Cats are generally timid about being put into a new home, even if they have already lived indoors their whole lives.
-So imagine what it’s like to go from a life of freedom to one of walls.
+So imagine what it’s like to go from a life of freedom to one with walls.

-If you bring a cat home, it’s very important that you make visiting a vet the first stop.
-Have your vet check for worms and parasites (fleas and ticks), test for ringworm and lice, Feline Immunodeficiency Virus, Feline Infectious Peritonitis, rabies and common parasites, and of course, be sure to spay or neuter as soon as possible.
+If you bring a cat home, you must make visiting a vet the first stop.
+Have your vet check for worms and parasites (fleas and ticks), test for ringworm and lice, Feline Immunodeficiency Virus, Feline Infectious Peritonitis, rabies, and common parasites, and of course, be sure to spay or neuter as soon as possible.
 Most importantly, make sure that you do plenty of research beforehand.
-Making your cat feel comfortable can happen over a week or over a month.
+Making your cat feel comfortable can happen over a week or a month.
 If your gut is telling you to bring an animal in then be prepared to put in the work.